ChrisMagliano/chrismagliano.github.io/_portfolio/soccer_scraping.md

 ## Error Handling and Robustness
 The scraper is equipped with several error-handling features to ensure smooth operation:
-- **Element Locating Errors**: Try-except blocks are used to manage exceptions if specific elements are not found on the page.
+- **Element Locating Errors**: Try-except blocks are used to manage exceptions if specific elements are not found on the page;
-- **Network Issues**: The scraper includes retries and timeout handling to manage network-related issues.
+- **Network Issues**: The scraper includes retries and timeout handling to manage network-related issues;
 - **Dynamic Content Handling**: Selenium waits for content to load dynamically, ensuring that JavaScript-rendered elements are fully loaded before attempting to scrape.

 ## 📈Future Enhancements
-- **Add More Leagues**: Extend the tool to scrape additional leagues or sports available on LiveScore.
+- **Add More Leagues**: Extend the tool to scrape additional leagues or sports available on LiveScore;
-- **Advanced Data Analysis**: Integrate additional Python libraries (e.g., Matplotlib, Seaborn) to provide visual data analysis directly in the GUI.
+- **Advanced Data Analysis**: Integrate additional Python libraries (e.g., Matplotlib, Seaborn) to provide visual data analysis directly in the GUI;
 - **User Authentication**: Add features to handle user logins and save personalized settings.

 This ends my Soccer Tournament Scraper project.
 The full documentation is available on my [GitHub repository](https://github.com/ChrisMagliano/soccer_tournament_scraper/tree/main).